Parts Of The Bible That Science Has Confirmed To Be True

 The way it was told in 1 Samuel 17, it might be difficult to picture how David, a small boy with a slingshot, took out the battle-hardened brute Goliath.
 However, if this theory about Goliath were true, then David winning was a highly likely outcome, if not a foregone conclusion.

-As author Malcolm Gladwell explains in a TED Talk, many mistakenly think that David was just carrying a child's toy.
+Many mistakenly think that David was just carrying a child's toy.
 While a slingshot may not sound as impressive as, say, a sword or a pike, it could be an absolute killer in the right hands and with the right ammunition.
-And David was working with arguably the best bullets available: the stones from Elah Valley were made of barium sulphate, which were twice as dense as ordinary stones.
+And David was working with arguably the best bullets available: the stones from Elah Valley were made of barium sulfate, and so were twice as dense as the average stone.
 In other words, David's slingshot was a 35-meter-per-second death dealer, hitting his gigantic foe with the awesome power of a .45 caliber pistol.

 That's just half of it, though.
 Goliath may have looked imposing, but the way he was described in the chapter suggests that his gigantic frame may have come at a terrible cost to his health.
-Gladwell theorizes that Goliath actually suffered from acromegaly, an overproduction of growth hormones due to a tumor on the pituitary gland.
-This also means that Goliath likely had poor eyesight.
-As UCLA Health explains, acromegaly can cause a person to lose their peripheral vision, limiting what they can see to what's in front of them.
+If Goliath was as giant as the Bible describes — and was real –he may have suffered from acromegaly, an overproduction of growth hormones caused by a tumor in the pituitary gland.
+This also means that Goliath likely had poor eyesight: Acromegaly can cause a person to lose their peripheral vision, limiting what they can see to what's in front of them.

 The Sun really did stop moving — because an eclipse happened

 Joshua 10:12 attributes a key biblical victory to the fact that God supposedly made the Sun "stand still."
-Two men of physics saw this as an opportunity to shed light on what could have been a remarkable astronomical phenomenon — and the only tools at their disposal were words and math (via Smithsonian Magazine).
+Two men of physics saw this as an opportunity to shed light on what could have been a remarkable astronomical phenomenon — and the only tools at their disposal were words and math.

 Not content with what they'd unearthed, they even went so far as to calculate for the exact date it happened.
-By performing some fancy arithmetic (and factoring in the fact that the world spun a bit faster than it does today), the researchers were able to pinpoint a date: October 30, 1207 B.C.
+By performing some fancy arithmetic (and factoring in the fact that the world spun a bit faster than it does today), the researchers were able to pinpoint a date that lined up with the biblical timeframe: October 30, 1207 B.C.

 The proper way to handle skin diseases, dead bodies, and human waste